The-SCRIPT-Group/Hades/README.md

 `DATABASE_URL` - URL to database including credentials - set by default in heroku

-`USERNAME` - Username to access the /users endpoint

-`PASSWORD` - Password to access the /users endpoint

 To test locally if everything is deployed on heroku

 ```bash